Cubs sweep Braves for sixth straight win

 La Stella's second homer of the season came leading off the sixth inning.
 He had entered the game in the middle of the first after Bryant, who had doubled, sprained the little finger on his left hand in a head-first slide trying to advance on a pitch in the dirt.

-X-rays ruled to a fracture Bryant was listed as day to day.
+X-rays ruled negative for Bryant, who was listed as day to day.
 The reigning National League MVP, hit the foot of Braves third baseman Johan Camargo with his hand as he was thrown out.

+"I think we really kind of dodged the bullet right there," Maddon said.

 Tyler Flowers hit his seventh homer for the Braves (45-48) leading off the bottom of the seventh against reliever Justin Grimm.

-Note: EditorsNote: Fixing rain delay reference in notes